 - Exporting information from your current bookkeeping system (if you are an operating charter school) or gathering initial bookkeeping information (if you are a new school) into our enterprise-quality software system - 2.
-Working with you to input all of your employees' personal- and compensation-related information into our payroll system - 3.
-Identifying all of the revenue programs your school is possibly eligible for, assisting you to make strategic decisions about which ones to pursue, and
+Working with you to input all of your employees' personal- and compensation-related information into our payroll system - Identifying all of the revenue programs your school is possibly eligible for, assisting you to make strategic decisions about which ones to pursue, and helping you to apply to any you might have missed to ensure your school receives as much revenue as possible

-- 4. Projecting your cash flow needs for the upcoming contract period and helping you start identifying possible ways of surviving any gaps - Identifying which financial reports you would like to see on an ongoing basis to help you make the best strategic decisions and keep other stakeholders informed - Assessing your current operational and financial policies, comparing them to current best practices, and improving those that need to be updated - 7.
+- 4. Projecting your cash flow needs for the upcoming contract period and helping you start identifying possible ways of surviving any gaps - Identifying which financial reports you would like to see on an ongoing basis to help you make the best strategic decisions and keep other stakeholders informed - 6.
+Assessing your current operational and financial policies, comparing them to current best practices, and improving those that need to be updated - 7.
 Ensure that you are comfortable with how CSMC will support you and answer any of your initial questions